JanJaapZ/kong-gateway/README.md

 After bootstrap has been completed, comment out the kong-migrations service and enable Kong Gateway.
 Kong can now start by running ```docker compose up``` again.

 Once the gateway is running, you can visit Kong manager via your localhost on: http://localhost:8001.
 Kong manager is the UI interface that enables you to configure the gateway with all services, routes, plugins and other components you need to manage Kong.

+## Getting started with decK
+An important concept when managing API GW is the everything-as-code principle.
+Kong also has the capability to manage it's config as code using a tool called decK. decK can export and import configurations of Kong.

+Attached in the deck_container folder is a Dockerfile you can use to build a container that has deck (amongst other things). ```CD``` into the folder and run ```docker build -t deck:1.0 .```

+The container will build and that run it via the docker compose file attached.

+Once the container is running you can exec into it: ```docker exec -it $(docker ps -aqf "name=deck") /bin/bash``` once in the container, you can connect via the service names.
+E.g. to try ping the gateway (on the admin API) using: ```deck gateway ping --kong-addr http://kong:8010```

+Once connectivity is clear, you can start trying to getting the gateway config (deck dump) and edit it and synch it again (deck sync).